cpg314/pv_inspect/README.md

   -n, --namespace <NAMESPACE>    [default: default] -m, --mountpoint <MOUNTPOINT>
-      --rw                       Mount the volume in read/write mode rather than read only -h, --help                     Print help
+      --rw                       Mount the volume in read/write mode rather than read only --nowait                   Do not wait until the pod has been deleted -h, --help                     Print help
   -V, --version                  Print version
 ```